 \section{Introduction}

 The disintegration of measures offers a powerful framework for analyzing local and global probabilistic structures by decomposing a measure into conditional probabilities.
-Roughly speaking, given $X, Y$ measurable spaces, $\mu$ a measure on $X$, and a measurable map $\pi: X \to Y$, a disintegration allows us to break $\mu$ into a family of conditional measures $\{\mu_y\}_{y \in Y}$ on $X$, depending measurably on $y$, such that $\mu$ can be reconstructed by integrating $\mu_y$ against $\pi_*\mu$, the push-forward of $\mu$ by $\pi$.
+Roughly speaking, given measurable spaces $X, Y$, a measure $\mu$ on $X$, and a measurable map $\pi: X \to Y$, a disintegration allows us to break $\mu$ into a family of conditional measures $\{\mu_y\}$ on $X$, depending measurably on $y$, such that $\mu$ can be reconstructed by integrating $\mu_y$ against $\pi_*\mu$, the push-forward of $\mu$ by $\pi$.
 This decomposition is crucial in several areas, such as Probability Theory, Ergodic Theory, and Geometric Measure Theory, where it provides a rigorous way to handle conditional distributions.

-Disintegration theorems typically require topological assumptions to ensure existence and uniqueness of such decompositions, making them a powerful tool to define measures on fibered spaces or under projections, for instance.
+Disintegration theorems typically require topological assumptions to ensure existence and uniqueness of such decomposition, making them a key instrument to define measures on fibered spaces or under projections, for instance.
 Although significant progress has been made in establishing the existence of conditional measures under several different hypothesis, most of the existing approaches neglect the geometric aspects of the underlying space.

-In a recent paper \cite{PR24}, the second and third authors used the intrinsic structures of probability spaces to tackle the disintegration of measures from a perspective which takes into accounting statistical and geometrical properties of dynamical systems.
-In particular, it is introduced the notion of disintegration maps, which are essentially functions that assign to each point $y \in Y$ its corresponding conditional measure $\mu_y$, providing a structured way to analyze a disintegration.
-We emphasize that these objects can trace geodesics in the space of probability measures, which correspond to the solutions of a time-evolving transport problem, and exhibit certain rigidity phenomena: if one of the endpoints measure in the geodesic path is absolutely continuous, then so are all.
+In a recent paper \cite{PR24}, the second and third authors used the intrinsic structures of probability spaces to tackle the disintegration of measures from a perspective which takes into account statistical and geometrical properties of dynamical systems.
+In particular, it introduced the notion of disintegration maps, which are essentially functions that assign to each point $y \in Y$ its corresponding conditional measure $\mu_y$, providing a structured way to analyze a disintegration.
+We emphasize that these objects can trace geodesics in the space of probability measures, which correspond to the solutions of a time-evolving transport problem, and exhibit certain rigidity phenomena: if one of the endpoints measure in the geodesic path is absolutely continuous, then so are all inner points of the geodesic.
 Therefore, it becomes evident that certain geometric properties of the base space control the regularity of the conditional measures.